Field Grade Article 15: A Guide to Nonjudicial Punishment in the Military UCMJ

 While the consequences of a Field Grade Article 15 can be significant, there are steps you can take to mitigate the impact on your career.

-Demonstrate Improvement: Show consistent improvement in your performance and conduct to counterbalance the negative mark.
+- Demonstrate Improvement: Show consistent performance and conduct to counterbalance the negative mark.

-Seek Counseling or Training: Engage in counseling or additional training programs to address any underlying issues that contributed to the offense.
+- Seek Counseling or Training: Engage in counseling or additional training programs to address any underlying issues contributing to the offense.

 Legal Remedies of a Field Grade Article 15